Actindo-AG/Documentation/PIM/Integration/07_ManageVariantSets.md

   > [Info] You need to specify defining and differing attributes for the variant set at a later step.
 Be aware that only those attributes assigned to the selected attribute set will be available.

-  The section *Formulas* with the field *Formula for sku* is displayed.
+  The section *Formulas* with the field *Formula for SKU* is displayed.

   ![Formulas](/Assets/Screenshots/PIM/Settings/VariantSets/Formulas.png "[Formulas]")

-4. Enter a formula for the product variants SKU in the field *Formula for sku* using the displayed placeholders.
+4. Enter a formula for the product variants SKU in the field *Formula for SKU* using the displayed placeholders.
 By default, you can enter the formula **{master}-{L}**.

   > [Info] The value of the defining attributes can be included into the SKU formula.
 When you have added a defining attribute, the corresponding placeholder for this attribute is displayed in the section *Formulas*.